Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Finished Sass variable generation for `navigation` module in flavors page.
 - Added mixin parts to `progress` for flavors page.
 - Finished Sass variable generation for `progress` module in flavors page.
+- Added mixin parts to `layout` for flavors page.
+- Finished Sass variable generation for `layout` module in flavors page.